Baburam Bhattarai: Personal life

 Bhattarai was born in Gorkha Belbas in Khoplang VDC.
-He was born in a low-middle class peasant family.
+He was born in a upper-middle class peasant family.
 He has three siblings: one elder sister, one younger sister and one younger brother.
 He belongs to the Bahun group.

 He completed his secondary school education from Amar Jyoti High School in Luintel, Gorkha.
 He was a classmate of Upendra Devkota.
 He went to high school at Amrit Science College.
 After that under the Colombo plan scholarship, he studied Bachelor of Architecture in 1977 from Chandigarh.
 "He had been an outstanding student", says Lieut-Col Bakshi (retd), Principal of the college.
 It was during this time he became the founding President of All India Nepalese Student's Association.
 This organization ended up becoming his first step towards building his academic interests outside the field of architecture.

 Bhattarai went to the Delhi School of Planning and Architecture for an M.Tech. degree.
 He is married to Hisila Yami, a fellow Maoist leader.
 They have a daughter, Manushi.

 He completed his PhD degree from Jawaharlal Nehru University in 1986.
 His thesis was published in 2003 as "The Nature of Underdevelopment and Regional Structure of Nepal - A Marxist Analysis".